Frequently Asked Questions

 I only plan to be here part of the year.
 Do I have to purchase a permit for a full year?

 Permits may be purchased at any time during the year.
-For partial-year permit rates, please refer to the Parking Permit Fee Schedule.
+For permit rates, please refer to the Parking Permit Fee Schedule.

-Permits may also be returned to the Parking Services at any time during the year.
+Permits may also be returned to Parking Services at any time during the year.
 Please refer to the Parking Permit Refund Schedule for the refund rates.

 What if I only plan to have a car on campus for a few weeks?